JaHeRoth/NoriginMedia/README.md

 ## Overview

-As part of the recruitment process at NoriginMedia I was asked to complete the native part of the following task: https://github.com/NoriginMedia/candidate-tester/
+As part of the recruitment process at NoriginMedia, I was asked to do the native part of their [candidate-tester](https://github.com/NoriginMedia/candidate-tester/).

-This project was created over a weekend (21 - 23 July), to complete the challenge.
-It was made in Android Studio, and displays its data with help from the GitHub repo https://github.com/korre/android-tv-epg
+This project is my solution to that challenge, and was created over the weekend of 21 July to 23 July.
+It was made in Android Studio, and displays its data with help from the GitHub repo [android-tv-epg](https://github.com/korre/android-tv-epg).

 ## Running